The Crime of Writing

 The police claim I

-Poisoned him, with pills
+Poisoned him with pills

-They say not just love that kills
+They say it’s not just love that kills

 Also: money, sympathy, liberty

-Sure.
+Right.
 And two kids to feed

 No family to help